 - The student was able to drop the course without receiving a grade or incurring an academic penalty;

 - The student's transcript indicates or will indicate that the student was enrolled in the course; and

 - The student is not dropping the course in order to withdraw from the institution.

 An institution of higher education may not permit a student to drop more than six courses, including any course a transfer student has dropped at another institution of higher education, under the circumstances described above.

 The governing board of an institution of higher education may adopt a policy under which the maximum number of courses a student is permitted to drop under circumstances described above is less than six courses.

 Education Code 51.907(b)–(d), 19 TAC 4.3(11), .10(a)

-An institution of higher education shall permit an undergraduate student to drop more courses than the six courses permitted to be dropped under Education Code 51.907(c) or the courses permitted to be dropped under a board policy adopted under Education Code 51.907(d) if the student shows good cause for dropping more than that number, including but not limited to a showing of:
+An institution of higher education shall permit an undergraduate student to drop more courses than the six courses permitted to be dropped under Education Code 51.907(c) or the courses permitted to be dropped under a board policy adopted under Section 51.907(d) if good cause exists for dropping more than that number, including but not limited to: